New Jersey: Cuisine

 New Jersey is known for several foods developed within the region, including Taylor Ham (also known as pork roll), sloppy joe sandwiches, tomato pies, salt water taffy, and Texas wieners.
-New York City cuisine has an influence on North Jersey's cuisine, and in Philadelphia cuisine influences South Jersey.
+Just as New York City's cuisine has an influence on North Jersey, Philadelphia's cuisine influences South Jersey.

-New Jersey third-largest industry is food and agriculture just behind pharmaceuticals and tourism.
+New Jersey's third-largest industry is food and agriculture just behind pharmaceuticals and tourism.
 New Jersey is one of the top 10 producers of blueberries, cranberries, peaches, tomatoes, bell peppers, eggplant, cucumbers, apples, spinach, squash, and asparagus in the United States.
-Many restaurants in the state get locally grown ingredients because of this.
+Many restaurants in the state offer locally grown ingredients because of this.

 Campbell's Soup Company has been headquartered in Camden since 1869.
 Goya Foods, the largest Hispanic-owned food company in the United States, operates a corporate headquarters in Jersey City.
-Mars Wrigley Confectionery's US headquarters is based in Hackettstown and Newark since 2007.
+Mars Wrigley Confectionery's US headquarters has been based in Hackettstown and Newark since 2007.

 Several states with substantial Italian American populations take credit for the development of submarine sandwiches, including New Jersey.